mitexleo/fediroma/docs/docs/installation/netbsd_en.md

 $ MIX_ENV=prod mix pleroma.instance gen # You will be asked a few questions here.
 ```

-Since Postgres is configured, we can now initialize the database.
+Since PostgreSQL is configured, we can now initialize the database.
 There should
 now be a file in `config/setup_db.psql` that makes this easier.
 Edit it, and
 *change the password* to a password of your choice.
 Make sure it is secure, since
 it'll be protecting your database.
 Now initialize the database: